2kwattz/CareerPilot/README.md

 49. Added a popup box for View details section.
 Yet to fill
 50. Error Middlewares added. for eg a custom error page for specific errors
 51. Logout system for Single Session and All devices functionality added
+52. User Profile Picture functionality added using Multer
+53. Static cover photo added, UI Improved
+54. Modal Box for Internship and Job Portals for Redirect Link Added
+55. Job Description for WWR Jobs scrapped for Modal Popup Box
+56. Account Settings UI 20% Done
+57. Stripend Based Search for Internship Portal 50% functional
+58. Functionality to update and display User's profile picture added
+59. Static Pages like Sitemap, Privacy policy added
+60. Process of converting Old UI with the New One is ongoing